 Key Worker Categories:

-The UK Government has determined the following 8 groups of key workers who are considered vital to the health and safety of the public, for example during the current COVID-19 pandemic.
-These key workers are encouraged to carry out their jobs during times of crisis with as little restrictions as possible.
+The U.K. government considers the following eight groups of key workers vital to the health and safety of the public.
+These key workers are encouraged to carry out their jobs during times of crisis — during the current COVID-19 pandemic, for example — with as few restrictions as possible.

 1. Health and Social Care:

-Health and social care staff are required to maintain the health and well-being of the UK public and maintain the health and social care supply chain, including medications, medical equipment, and protective gear.
-These services absolutely cannot be shut down and provide important services such as research and testing, patient care, administration of medication, and more.
+Health and social care staff are required to maintain the health and well-being of the U.K. public and maintain the health and social care supply chain, including medications, medical equipment, and protective gear.
+They provide services deemed too important to shut down.

 Examples of Health and Social Care Workers: